quozd/awesome-dotnet/README.md

 * [GrandNode](https://github.com/grandnode/grandnode2) - Headless, multi-vendor, multi-tenant, the most advanced open source e-commerce platform based on .NET Core 5.0 and MongoDB.
 * [Square](https://github.com/square/connect-csharp-sdk) - The official SDK for Square payments and other Square APIs.
 * [Adyen](https://github.com/Adyen/adyen-dotnet-api-library) - The official Adyen Payment API Library for .NET

+## Emulators

+* [Blzhawk](https://github.com/TASEmulators/BizHawk) - BizHawk is a multi-system emulator written in C#.
+BizHawk provides nice features for casual gamers such as full screen, and joypad support in addition to full rerecording and debugging tools for all system cores.
+* [Mesen](https://github.com/SourMesen/Mesen) - Mesen is a cross-platform (Windows & Linux) NES/Famicom emulator built in C++ and C#
+* [Mesen-S](https://github.com/SourMesen/Mesen-S) - Mesen-S is a cross-platform (Windows & Linux) SNES emulator built in C++ and C#
+* [Ryujinx](https://github.com/Ryujinx/Ryujinx) - Experimental Nintendo Switch Emulator written in C#

 ## Environment Management